 Jonathan P. McKee, OTR/L earned a Bachelor’s degree in Occupational Therapy from the Medical College of Georgia and a Bachelor’s degree in Business Administration from the University of Central Florida.
 He is the proprietor of Life Cycle Therapy providing specialized evidence based treatments focusing on the child’s individual potential to improve.
 In his practice he uses specific sensory-based approaches to make neurological changes.
 Jonathan earned the RIMC designation from IM in 2006 and has successfully implemented the IM Home programs with children and adults for the past several years.
 He has been interviewed for both the Birmingham News and TalkAutism about the success his clients have experienced with IM.
 He has earned various certifications and licenses and received the Achiever’s Award for Dedicated Service to Children from the Atlanta Public Schools.
 Jonathan is an active member on the Advisory Board for Aurora Schools.
 He focuses on bringing the IM conveniently to his clients’ homes and is experienced in adapting the IM for clients ranging from limited to accelerated abilities.

 Lisa Poe, OTR/L graduated with a Bachelor’s degree in Occupational Therapy from the University of Mississippi Medical Center in 1994.
-She is the owner of A Focused Brain, LLC, an outpatient Occupational Therapy practice serving pediatrics to geriatrics in Ridgeland, MS. In her private practice, she specializes in treating neurological clients with a variety of diagnosis such as ADHD, Aspergers, Autism, Developmental Delays, Learning Disabilities, Sensory Integration, TBI and CVA.
-She also works part time for the Methodist Rehab Quest Program which is a Community Re-Entry Program for TBI, CVA and SCI clients.
-In addition to using the Interactive Metronome with her clients, Lisa is also an IM Home Provider.
-Lisa is trained in multiple treatment approaches such as Constraint Induced Therapy, NDT, Bioness, iLs, Saebo and Hippotherapy.
+She is the owner of A Focused Brain, LLC, an outpatient Occupational Therapy practice serving pediatrics to geriatrics in Madison, MS. In her private practice, she specializes in treating neurological clients with a variety of diagnosis such as ADHD, Asperger’s, Developmental Delays, Learning Disabilities, Sensory Integration, TBI and CVA.
+Lisa is also an IM Home Provider.
+Lisa is trained in multiple treatment approaches such as Constraint Induced Therapy, NDT, Bioness, iLs, Saebo ,Hippotherapy, vision therapy and is SIPT certified.
 Lisa has been an IM Instructor for the Certification Course as well as the Adult Best Practice course since August, 2010.
-She is also a co-author of the Fall Prevention Manual and has shared her clinical expertise through Webinar’s in the iM Educational Series.
+She is also a co-author of the Fall Prevention Manual and has shared her clinical expertise with other IM providers through webinars.

 Dr. Lorraine Sgarlato, Au.D.
 CCCA received her doctorate degree in Audiology from the Pennsylvania College of Optometry’s School of Audiology.
 She has been an audiologist for 27 years.
 She has held the Certificate of Clinical Competence issued by American Speech Hearing Language Association since 1984.
 Dr. Inducci is considered an expert in the field of auditory processing disorder and children with language based learning disabilites.
 Dr. Inducci is on staff at Robert Wood Johnson Hospital in Hamilton New Jersey where she works with a broad population of infants through adult.
 She performs audiological evaluations, auditory processing testing and therapy, hearing aid fittings, and vestibular testing.
 Dr. Inducci has had a private practice in Yardley Pennsylvania since 1996.
 She employs teachers and therapists to evaluate and treat children with auditory processing, A.D.H.D., P.D.D., and language learning disabilities.
 Her practice concentrates on evidence-based therapies and practices which Dr. Inducci is certified in providing.
 These therapies include Fast ForWord Language programs, The Listening Program, Interactive Metronome, Lindamood-Bell programs, as well as other multisensory reading programs.
 Dr. Inducci serves the community as an advocate and expert witness for children with various learning disabilities, including those in the autism spectrum.
 She often lectures to the community and to professionals on Brain Fitness, APD, Autism, ADHD, and vestibular rehabilitation.
 Dr. Inducci became an IM provider soon after the company went public.
 She is proud to be a member of the Interactive Metronome family and looks forward to educating the professional community on IM therapy and best practices.